-Delivery: our plans and our promises People: dedicated to customer service delivering more with less
+Delivery: our plans and our promises People: dedicated to customer service

 TfL needs to recruit, reward and develop the right people with the right skills and behaviours.

 Whether they are our staff, or contractors employed through our supply chain, dedicated people are vital to ensure our organisation provides excellent customer service and helps London prepare for the future.